Overview

 Issues

-• The amendments merely increase the funding amounts without providing context or clarity about which specific projects or initiatives within the San Joaquin River Restoration Settlement will benefit from this influx of funds, leading to ambiguity in Section 1.
+The amendments focus on increasing the funding amount without providing clarity on specific projects or initiatives within the San Joaquin River Restoration that would benefit, making the allocation of funds ambiguous and difficult to evaluate for effectiveness.

 Sections